Casablanca derby: Incidents and memorable matches

 As in most of the world's derbies, riots and fights can take place before, during and especially after a major game.

-The first match between the two rival was in 1956 in which Raja won 1–0.

-The second match was won by Wydad 3–0 in 1957.
+On February 10, 1957, the first meeting took place between the two rivals, and witnessed Raja's victory 1–0 at Stade Philip in Casablanca.

 In 1978, Raja players withdrew from the match against Wydad during the last 10 minutes of the second-half because they were mistreated after conceding a penalty with a red card to their goalkeeper.
 Raja players did not accept the referee's decision and left the stadium by order of their captain Mohamed Fakhir, while Pitchou sat on the ball and waited with passion to score this penalty but Raja players refused to continue the match.
 The game ended by a score of 1–0 for Wydad.

 In 1996, Raja defeated Wydad 5–1 in the Moroccan Throne Cup quarts-finals.
 This score is the highest between the two rivals.

 On April 6, 2001, Wydad initially won 3–0, but Raja complained about the illegal participation of the substitute Abdelhaq Ait Laarif who was registered with both Wydad and Étoile de Casablanca.
 The Moroccan federation accorded the win to Raja.

 On September 29, 2001, during the 100th derby which was part of the semifinals for the Moroccan Throne Cup, Youssef Belkhouja, a Wydad player, died on the pitch of a heart attack.

 On 24 May 2006, there was a fierce competition between the two rivals to clinch the league title.
 Raja scored first with a penalty by Abdellatif Jrindou, that result would have given Raja the title; but at the end of the match (at the 90+6 minute), a staggering strike from a long distance by Hicham Louissi gave Wydad the draw needed to win the league for the 16th time after 13 years of the last cup.